Hakerh400/esolangs/contributing.md

 * Languages which lack clean specification
 * Languages whose specification is not free and publicly available
 * Interpreters or compilers that are not licensed under an [Unlicense](https://unlicense.org/)-compatible license
-* Nondeterministic languages where nondeterminism is the core part of the language
 * Languages which perform file system operations, network connections, or other side-effects
 * Languages which depend on the current date or time and it is the core part of the language